robj411/p2_drivers/code/costing/README.md

 ## 4.1 Timing

-We assume that manufacturers will begin producing at risk once they have confidence in vaccine approval.
-Thus, facility transition (the reorganising of manufacturing facilities in preparation for SSV dose production) begins $I_0=7$ weeks before vaccine approval, which in turn depends on R&D investments.
+Facility transition (the reorganising of manufacturing facilities in preparation for SSV dose production) begins $I_0=7$ weeks before vaccine approval, which in turn depends on R&D investments.
 We have three levels in our scenarios, corresponding to SSVs available in 100 days, 200 days, and 365 days.
 The total weeks taken for vaccine approval can be written as follows:

 ``` math
 W_{\zeta}^{(S)} = \sum_{i=0}^3 W_{i;\zeta}^{(S)}
 ```

 for $\zeta\in\lbrace 365, 200, 100\rbrace$.
-These work out as 52, 29,
+These work out as 52, 28,
 and 14 weeks, respectively.
-Thus “week 0” for manufacturing occurs 45, 22, and 7 weeks, respectively, after the new pathogen has been sequenced.
+Thus “week 0” for manufacturing occurs 45, 21, and 7 weeks, respectively, after the new pathogen has been sequenced.
 We denote this variable $w_s^{(0)}$:

 ``` math